Taiwan Historical Relic Source Research Society: Establishment of Taiwan Historical Research Center of the Republic of China

-The Taiwan Historical Research Center had published works such as Complete Works of Wu Ziguang (《吳子光全集》), Poetry and Grass of the Cypress Mansion (《柏莊詩草》), and Poetry Deformity (《詩畸》, bowl hitting chants).
-Among these works, Collection of Taiwan Historical Stories (《台灣史叢談》) was the Youth Corps’ template of Taiwan history, which emphasized the geological, cultural and blood line inseparability between Taiwan and China; Taiwan was mentioned in the Book of Documents (《 尚書》), and it was emphasized that Taiwanese people had resisted Qing Dynasty and Japan.
+The Taiwan Historical Research Center had published works such as Complete Works of Wu Ziguang (吳子光全集), Poetry and Grass of the Cypress Mansion (柏莊詩草), and Poetry Deformity (詩畸, bowl hitting chants).
+Among these works, Collection of Taiwan Historical Stories (台灣史叢談) was the Youth Corps’ template of Taiwan history, which emphasized the geological, cultural and blood line inseparability between Taiwan and China; Taiwan was mentioned in the Book of Documents, and it was emphasized that Taiwanese people had resisted Qing Dynasty and Japan.
 Due to the extensive efforts of the Taiwan Historical Relic Source Research Society, this book gained widespread circulation and became ubiquitous.

 Influence

-Scholar WEN,CHEN-HUA(溫振華) believed that the formation of the Taiwan Historical Relic Source Research Society was a direct response to the rising calls for Taiwan independence and placed particular emphasis on the interconnectedness between Taiwan and China.
+Scholar Wen Chen-hua (溫振華) believed that the formation of the Taiwan Historical Relic Source Research Society was a direct response to the rising calls for Taiwan independence and placed particular emphasis on the interconnectedness between Taiwan and China.
 Taiwan history did gain some attention from primary school and middle school teachers under the name of “local history" in the organization’s activities, and generated the concept that “local history is equal to Taiwan history.”
-Scholar Hsu Hsueh-chi (許雪姬) believed that activities of the Taiwan Historical Relic Source Research Society allowed students to delve into Taiwan history through surveying historical relics, it catalyzed advancements in Taiwan history research.
+Scholar Hsu Hsueh-chi believed that activities of the Taiwan Historical Relic Source Research Society allowed students to delve into Taiwan history through surveying historical relics, it catalyzed advancements in Taiwan history research.